(586) 277-1069

 Romeo and surrounding Bruce Township sustained widespread tree and structure damage during the April 15, 2026 Macomb County windstorm, with mature canopy in the historic village producing impact damage to slate and asphalt roofs, downed limbs through eaves, and prolonged power outages affecting basement sump operation.
 The December 2013 Michigan ice storm caused severe accumulation in northern Macomb County, snapping limbs into roof structures and overhead service drops on century homes, with rural fire and emergency response times longer than in the southern county due to road conditions and distance.
 Spring thaw events along tributaries feeding the Stony Creek and Coon Creek watersheds produce recurring basement seepage and hydrostatic intrusion in older fieldstone foundations, particularly in the Tillson Street corridor and downtown blocks where original perimeter drainage is degraded or absent.

 Carriers active in Romeo and surrounding Bruce Township include AAA/Auto Club Group, Auto-Owners, State Farm, Allstate, Citizens, Hanover, and Michigan Farm Bureau, the last of which has historic strength in agricultural and orchard communities like Romeo.
 Farm Bureau policies frequently bundle dwelling, outbuilding, and farm-equipment coverage, requiring scopes that separate residential from agricultural exposures.
 Properties on private wells and septic systems require additional documentation after Category 3 water losses, including pre-loss water-quality records when available.
-Most desk adjusters in this market expect Xactimate estimates with line-item detail, photo logs tied to room labels, and moisture mapping consistent with IICRC S500 drying standards.
+Most desk adjusters in this market expect Xactimate estimates with line-item detail, photo logs tied to room labels, and moisture mapping consistent with industry-standard drying targets.

 Prime Restoration is a licensed Michigan restoration contractor.
 We document project scope in Xactimate so homeowners have clear line-item paperwork to submit to their carrier.